 To ensure that the sustainable investments do not cause significant harm to any sustainable investment objectives, the manager has decided to consider all the mandatory principal adverse impact indicators set out in the regulation EU/2022/1288 annex I Table 1 for the fund sustainable investments.
-In addition, to fully be aligned with the regulation and ensure not cause significant harm to any of the objectives, one voluntary indicator from Table 2 and one voluntary indicator from Table 3 are also considered.
-Therefore, a total of 16 different principal adverse indicators are continuously monitored and annually reported.
+In addition, to fully be aligned with the regulation and to ensure not cause significant harm to any of the objectives, one voluntary indicator from Table 2 and one voluntary indicator from Table 3 are also taken into account.
+Therefore, a total of 16 different principal adverse indicators are impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. continuously monitored and annually reported.
 The voluntary indicators are chosen based on the materiality analysis conducted by the manager and those represent the investments' most relevant adverse impacts and are aligned with the fund strategy to reduce direct and indirect emissions.
 The investments have undergone or the assessments are in progress for careful due diligence- and environmental impact assessments, where adverse impacts are assessed.
 To clarify, the sustainable investments either are EU Taxonomy aligned, i.e. follow the DNSH criteria for that economic activity or they are prepared to be EU Taxonomy aligned and therefore are not yet EU Taxonomy eligible.
 Within the Development portfolio, DNSH criteria are implemented at a policy and assessment level.
 This mostly means conducting physical climate change risk assessments, planning and ensuring proper waste management, conducting environmental impact assessments and following policies that are aligned with OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.